 Legoland Attractions Since Our Family Visit

 Toddlers love the Duplotown Playland with its express train.
-Miniland is always expanding, with the amazing Star Wars Miniland featuring 2,000 Lego models of characters and scenes from Star Wars movies, including the latest, “Star Wars: The Clone Wars” from which a line of Lego models was built.
-Lego Movie World is based on the characters from the very popular Lego movies and features the Masters of Flight ride.
+Miniland is always expanding, with the amazing Star Wars Miniland featuring 2,000 Lego models of characters and scenes from Star Wars movies.
+Including the latest, “Star Wars: The Clone Wars” from which a line of Lego models was built.
+Lego Movie World is based on the characters from the top-rated Lego movies and features the Masters of Flight ride.

 Trip Planning Details for Legoland California and Beyond

 When the parks reopen, set your GPS to head to Legoland California near Carlsbad, California, about 30 minutes north of San Diego off Interstate-5.

 Note that park designers keep their young audience in mind everywhere, with lower cafeteria counters, kid-high drinking fountains and even family bathrooms.
 The Baby Care Center offers nursing mothers a place to take a break with rocking chairs, changing tables and complimentary diapers.
 Don’t forget to have the kids bring some minifigures with them because there are lots of opportunities to trade them at sites around the park.

 If you want even more time with Legos, there are two super-themed hotels — the Legoland California hotel we reviewed and the royal-themed Legoland Castle Hotel, both right on the premises.
 If you want to stay nearby, there is the wonderful Omni La Costa resort, several chain hotels and many wallet-friendly choices in the Anaheim and Carlsbad area.

 True Lego fans will be pleased to note that there are now 10 Legoland Parks in the world – the original Legoland Billund in Denmark, Legoland Windsor outside of London, Legoland Florida in Winter Haven, Legoland Deutschland near Günzburg, Bavaria Germany, Legolands in Japan, Malaysia and Dubai, a Legoland Water Park Gardaland in Italy and a new Legoland New York opening in Goshen in 2021.